bg5fxp-JF/lesson-planning/fundamentals/01-javascript-foundations-react-setup.md

 ## What's Next?

-In Days 3-4, we'll dive into **React State & Interactivity**!
+In the next lesson, we'll dive into **React State & Interactivity**!
 You'll learn how to make your components come alive by adding:

 - **Interactive counters** that respond to button clicks
 - **Show/hide sections** that toggle content visibility
 - **Dynamic lists** where you can add new items
 - **Event handling** to respond to user actions
 - **Conditional rendering** to show different content based on state